Freddie Frinton: Personal life

 Although he was an actor whose roles often comprised playing being inebriated, Frinton was teetotal in real life, having seen in others the damage that alcohol could do.

 Frinton was married twice and had five children.
 His first marriage was to Maisie Basil in 1931; they had one son together.
 His second wife was Nora Gratton, whom he married in 1945.
 They had four children: two daughters and two sons.

 Death

-On 16 October 1968, Frinton died suddenly from a heart attack in London at the age of 59.
+On 16 October 1968, Frinton died unexpectedly from a heart attack in London at the age of 59.
 His body was buried in the City of Westminster Cemetery, in London.